jeffatp14/BNMO-group-project/README.md

-BNMO is a modular game management system\n
+BNMO is a modular game management system <br>
 BNMO is group project consisting 4 people
 This program tailored for :
       -Administrators and users